Interested in how window functions work? Scroll down to see our SQL window function example with definitive explanations!

 Window functions are similar to aggregate functions, but there is one important difference.
 When we use aggregate functions with the

 GROUP BY clause, we “lose” the individual rows.
 We can’t mix attributes from an individual row with the results of an aggregate function; the function is performed on the rows as an entire group.
-This is not the case when we use window functions: we can generate a result set with some attributes of an individual row together with the results of the window function.
+This is not the case when we use SQL window functions: we can generate a result set with some attributes of an individual row together with the results of the window function.
 This is good for new SQL developers to keep in mind.
-So let’s examine some simple SQL window functions in action.
+So let’s examine a simple SQL window function example in action.

 Window functions can be called in the